kbob/nmigen-examples/apps/README.md

    DSP synthesis.

  * **receive-uart** - receive characters from UART.<br>
    Library modules: `UART`

    Receive characters from the FTDI UART.
 Flashes the green and red LEDs to indicate good/bad reception.
 When a digit 1-5 is received, lights the corresponding LED on the breakaway PMOD.

    Connect to FTDI UART 1 at 9600 baud, 8 data bits, no parity, one stop bit.
 To test the error code (red LED), use a faster baud rate.

    This demo requires the iCEBreaker break-off PMOD on connector PMOD 2.
 The iCEBreaker ships with that PMOD attached.

+ * **othercase-uart** - echo characters from UART.<br>
+   Library modules: `UART`

+   Receive characters from the FTDI UART and echo them.
+Uppercase letters (US ASCII only) are echoed in lowercase, and lowercase letters are echoed in uppercase.

+   The serial setup is the same as `receive_uart` above.

 # How to Use